ANZAC Day 2021

 Because of COVID-19 each state around Australia will be marking ANZAC Day a little differently than previous years.
 Anzac Day commemorations will take place as normal in Queensland, with marches and dawn services to be held as they would any other year.

 Marches, dawn services, parades, and community events

 Many parades, services and marches will be taking place around Queensland under COVID Safe plans.
 The Queensland Government has provided a list here for further information regarding commemorations taking place around the state.

-And just as the ANZAC Spirit encompasses the distinctive qualities of mateship, humour, ingenuity, courage and endurance, the Australian community will come together in new ways to honour those who have served and sacrificed for this nation.
+The ANZAC Spirit encompasses the distinctive qualities of mateship, humour, ingenuity, courage and endurance, the Australian community will again come together in new ways to honour those who have served and sacrificed for this nation.

 Long standing tradition- ANZAC Biscuits

-Be Volunteer, Julie-ann Harris, has shared her well loved and traditional ANZAC Biscuit recipe.
-Julie shares “I received this recipe back in high school in 1973 and I have loved and been using it ever since then.”
+Be Volunteer, Julie-ann Harris, has shared her much loved and long standing ANZAC Biscuit recipe.
+Julie shares “I received this recipe back in high school in 1973 and I have loved and have been using it ever since then.”

 1 cup of plain flour

 ¾ cup coconut